premnalla/customer-stuff/databases/mariadb/migration-n-upgrade/mariadb_galera_ugrade_fm_10_4_to_10_6.md

   ![img_1.png](img_1.png)

+**NOTE**: If the cluster is showing up in ORANGE in CC2, it is most likely due to the fact that CC2 cannot access the DB to manage it.
+Therefore, you may have to grant it some privileges as shown below.
 ```
 # make necessary changes below the controller_ip_address, the controller_hostname, and the password.
 Here controller is CC2
 #sudo su - mysql